davidben/tls-trust-expressions/pki-transition-strategies.md

 Difficulties in meeting these goals, e.g. if some PKI change prevents a server from simultaneously supporting old and new clients, will result in delays and pressure against the PKI change.
 When this happens, user security usually pays the price, so it is important for PKI transitions to proceed smoothly.

+When this document refers to "trust anchor negotiation" it means either of [TLS Trust Anchor Identifiers](https://davidben.github.io/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.html) or [TLS Trust Expressions](https://davidben.github.io/tls-trust-expressions/draft-davidben-tls-trust-expr.html).
+While they differ in approach, both mechanisms aim to allow the server to select certificates based on the client's trusted CAs.

 ## Key Rotation